konomissira/order_courier_management_system_app/README.md

 -   Ensure that the database and any necessary configurations (like .env files) are properly set up before running the tests.
 -   Use pytest for testing since it is a powerful and widely-used testing framework for Python.
 -   Always ensure the relative imports are configured correctly when testing within a project structure.

+## Project Reflections:

+-   Designed: the project is designed to be modular, with separate modules for managing products, couriers, and orders.
+This separation allowed to implement each feature independently, ensuring that the application meets its main requirements: adding, updating, deleting, and displaying information efficiently.
+Using a PostgreSQL database provided reliable data storage, meeting the requirement for data persistence.
+-   Requirement: To guarantee the project’s requirements, automated tests was wrote using pytest on 2 functions: create a new product and create new courier functions.
+These tests validated those two functions.
+Additionally, input's validation was implemented to ensure that only valid data could be processed, preventing common user errors.
+Regular testing helped identify and address any bugs early on.
+-   Future improvement: If I had more time, it would be good to add a graphical user interface using tkinter framework to make the application more user-friendly.
+It will be great as well to deploy the project.
+-   Most challenging: The most challenging part of the project was implementing unit tests.
+Setting up effective tests required not only ensuring that each function behaved as expected but also dealing with import paths when working within a package structure.
+Using . before imports for relative paths was particularly tricky at first, as it caused errors until I fully understood the import structure within Python packages.
+After some troubleshooting and research, I was able to configure my imports correctly, which allowed my tests to run smoothly.
+This experience taught me a lot about Python’s module system and improved my problem-solving skills in debugging.

 ## License